 How Applicant Eligibility Is Determined for the Direct Home Loan Program

 A number of factors are considered when determining an applicant’s eligibility for Single Family Direct Home Loans.
 At a minimum, applicants interested in obtaining a direct loan must have an adjusted income that is at or below the applicable low-income limit for the area where they wish to buy a house, and they must demonstrate a willingness and ability to repay debt.
 Applicants must:

 - Be without decent, safe, and sanitary housing

 - Be unable to obtain a loan from other resources on terms and conditions that can reasonably be expected to meet

-- Agree to occupy the property as your primary residence
+- Agree to occupy the property as their primary residence

 - Have the legal capacity to incur a loan obligation

 - Meet citizenship or eligible noncitizen requirements

 - Not be suspended or debarred from participation in federal programs

 Eligibility Requirements for Properties Financed With Direct Loan Funds